 What is Teff?

-Teff is an ancient grain thought to have originated, “.. in Ethiopia between 4000 and 1000 BC (https://addisfortune.net/columns/teff-identity-theft/)” For this reason the local people feel that this specific grain plays an important role in their identity as well as their everyday cuisine and, “it provides two-thirds of the basic nutrition for the people ( http://hornaffairs.com/2015/03/13/netherlands-breach-international-obligations-ethiopia-teff-grain/).”
+Teff is an ancient grain thought to have originated,“.. in Ethiopia between 4000 and 1000 BC (https://addisfortune.net/columns/teff-identity-theft/)” For this reason the local people feel that this specific grain plays an important role in their identity as well as their everyday cuisine and, “it provides two-thirds of the basic nutrition for the people ( http://hornaffairs.com/2015/03/13/netherlands-breach-international-obligations-ethiopia-teff-grain/).”
 Today, Ethiopia is one of the few countries that knows how to grow teff successfully.
 There are many known health benefits such as protein, fiber and iron.
 It is also gluten free and it is, “ideal for diabetics, and sought after by people with a gluten intolerance, or Celiac disease (https://www.fin24.com/Companies/Agribusiness/Ethiopias-teff-grain-to-be-super-food-20140302).”
 Teff is not only important for the nutrition of the local population but it also contributes significantly to their livelihood.
-Out of 90 million people in Ethiopia 6 million farmers produce it.
-Even thought it is grown throughout Ethiopia there is still a struggle to produce enough teff for the entire population.
+Out of 90 million people in Ethiopia 6 million farmers produce teff.
+Even thought it is grown throughout Ethiopia there is still a struggle to produce enough of it for the entire population.
 This has created a bit of struggle for farmers who would like to sell their teff on the international market.
-The Ethiopian government thought to put a tax on teff but not on the Ethiopian bread injera which it’s main ingredient is teff.
+The Ethiopian government thought to put a tax on teff but not on the Ethiopian bread injera which its main ingredient is teff.